1 — Introduction — Sheds & San Antonio

 - How to breeze through the paperwork

-2. Do You Really Need a Permit for Your Shed?
+2 — Do You Really Need a Permit for Your Shed?

-In San Antonio, permits aren't always required for smaller sheds—usually those under 300 sq ft.
+In San Antonio, permits aren't always required for smaller sheds — usually those under 300 sq ft.

 Spoiler alert: That covers most backyard sheds!
-Popular kits like 10 × 12 ft (120 sq ft), 12 × 16 ft (192 sq ft), and even 12 × 20 ft (240 sq ft) slide safely under the 300 mark, so chances are you can skip the red tape.
-However, if you're dreaming bigger, it's best to double-check permit requirements.
+Popular sizes like 10×12 ft (120 sq ft), 12×16 ft (192 sq ft), and even 12×20 ft (240 sq ft) slide safely under the 300 mark, so you can often skip the red tape.
+If you're dreaming bigger, double‑check permit requirements.

-4. How to Get a Shed Permit Without Losing Your Mind
+4 — How to Get a Shed Permit (Without Losing Your Mind)

-- Wait for Approval: Usually takes 1-2 weeks.
+- Approval: Usually 1–2 weeks.

 Yes, your HOA has a say!
 Common rules include: